vrandezo/lambda-cypress/README.md

 ## Pre-requisites

-You need npm in a recent version.
+You need npm in a recent version, and WikiLambda running.

 Your WikiLambda installation should be available on http://localhost:8080/wiki/